 Volkswagen is a popular German brand that has been in the news plenty of the past few years because of emissions scandals.
 Still, you might wonder, are Volkswagens good cars, and are they reliable?

 Volkswagens are good cars when it comes to technology, safety and cost of ownership.
 However, there are times when a specially-trained mechanic is needed for service or maintenance, which can drastically increase how much you spend on these models.

-In this guide, we cover how reliable the Volkswagen lineup is.
-We also show you some of the top models to choose and a couple to avoid.
+In this guide, I cover how reliable the Volkswagen lineup is.
+I will also show you some of the top models to choose, and a couple to avoid.

 Are Volkswagens Good Cars?

 Many of the Volkswagen models have earned superior ratings in crash tests.
 You can find many with five-star ratings from the NHTSA and several others that have earned the top designations from the IIHS.

 However, in some recent models, there has been one minor issue that has kept the cars from getting the top honors.
 The safety organizations have felt that the newer headlights aren’t offering enough visibility on the side of the road.

 There’s a Volkswagen engine for any need.
 You can find older diesel models and electric engines as well.

 With proper maintenance, you can expect to push your Volkswagen well beyond the 100,000-mile mark, especially if you have the 1.8L.
 It’s a compact choice, but tends to put out more power than 2.5L engines.
 It also saves you money on fuel.
 With newer Volkswagens, it’s a much wider choice of different engines to choose from though.

 Generally, the Volkswagen diesel engines are a more reliable choice than the gasoline engines.
 The 1.4 TFSI and TSI gasoline engine suffered from many issues, including melted pistons, failing timing chain, and other serious issues.